tstone/stash-groups-extension/README.md

 ### Installation ###

 - Clone the git repo
-- Drag the stash.crx file in the /dist directory onto the Chrome extensions window.
+- Drag the src.crx file in the /dist directory onto the Chrome extensions window.
 It will prompt you to install.

 ### Building Locally ###